Phoenix Park Visitor Centre & Ashtown Castle

 Last admission at 5.15 pm.

-In January, February & March the Visitor Centre is closed on Mondays & Tuesdays and open Wednesdays - Sundays inclusive from 9.30 am - 5.30 pm with
+In January, February and early March the Visitor Centre is closed on Mondays & Tuesdays and open Wednesdays - Sundays inclusive from 9.30 am - 5.30 pm with

 last admission at 4.45 pm.

 Books and publications available at the Visitor Centre

 - The Phoenix Park - An illustrated History of the Phoenix Park, Landscape and Management to 1880

 - Wild Plants of the Phoenix Park

 - Áras an Uachtaráin - A History of the President's House